zonemaster/zonemaster/docs/public/configuration/backend.md

 ### batch_api_key

 API key to use in requests to be granted `trusted` privilege level.
 E.g., to allow creation of larger batches using the `batch_create` method.

-A string of alphanumerics of at least 1 and at most 80 characters.
-I.e. a string matching `/^[a-zA-Z0-9]{1,80}$/`.
+A string of alphanumerics of at least 10 and at most 64 characters.
+I.e. a string matching `/^[a-zA-Z0-9]{10,64}$/`.
+It is recommended to use an `batch_api_key` of at least 22 characters.

+Multiple `batch_api_key` is supported.
+All configured keys will be equal in authorization.

 ### enable_add_batch_job